 Country: NetherlandsPublic Domain

-As a powerful network between cultural heritage institutions and educational sectors, the Europeana Education community is launching #reinventingBeethoven - a creative educational challenge based on Beethoven's life and work for students in primary and secondary education.
+As a powerful network between cultural heritage institutions and educational sectors, the Europeana Education community ran #reinventingBeethoven - a creative educational challenge based on Beethoven's life and work for students in primary and secondary education.

-The principal aims of this challenge are to encourage students’ creativity with cultural heritage resources and to introduce music as a powerful educational tool in the classroom for all types of subjects.
+The principal aims of this challenge were to encourage students’ creativity with cultural heritage resources and to introduce music as a powerful educational tool in the classroom for all types of subjects.

-Europeana Education will create a new gallery called Beethoven in-depth in Europeana Classroom (12 November) and publish posts on the Europeana blog concerning two main topics: interdisciplinary work with cultural heritage (22 November) and inclusivity and diversity in artistic, cultural and scientific domains (3 December).
+To help teachers, Europeana Education created a new gallery called 'Life and works of Beethoven' in Europeana Classroom and published two posts 'Beethoven's Ode to Joy: a cultural kaleidoscope' and 'Geniuses and their (dis)abilities' on the Europeana blog.
+These cover two main topics: interdisciplinary work with cultural heritage and inclusivity and diversity in artistic, cultural and scientific domains.

-We’re inviting teachers to introduce Beethoven’s life and work to students and coordinate and supervise the making of a group creative artwork.
-Each teacher is free to use the content in their own way using Europeana materials, digital activities and games.
-We encourage schools to explore museum collections - physically or virtually - with museum educators to increase their knowledge around this topic.
+We invited teachers to introduce Beethoven’s life and work to students and coordinate and supervise the making of a group creative artwork.
+Each teacher was free to use the content in their own way using Europeana materials, digital activities and games.
+We encouraged schools to explore museum collections - physically or virtually - with museum educators to increase their knowledge around this topic.

-The basic rules for participating in the challenge are to take care of students' privacy, to make sure any Europeana material used is available under Public Domain or Creative Commons licences, and to take Beethoven’s life and work as an inspiration for creative artworks.
+The basic rules for participating in the challenge were to take care of students' privacy, to make sure any Europeana material used was available under Public Domain or Creative Commons licences, and to take Beethoven’s life and work as an inspiration for creative artworks.

-The five best creative resources will be published in a blog post and the most voted of these will have the opportunity to write a learning scenario for Europeana Education.
+Explore how the challenge has been developed and discover creative projects, by viewing the winners and the finalists.
+The winners have the opportunity to write a learning scenario for Europeana Education.
 This learning scenario will be promoted on social media and automatically entered into our 2021 Europeana Education learning scenarios competition.